 Since the hike and surrounding area is situated directly in the sun, Komodo dragons do not come to this side of the island.
 It is far too hot for them.

-If you’re looking for an up-close and personal experience with the dragons, I recommend visiting Rinca Island.
+If you’re looking for an up-close and personal experience with the dragons, I recommend visiting Rinca Island which is part of Komodo National Park.
 We were able to see many Komodo dragons during our visit to Rinca Island.

 The Wrap-Up: Exploring Padar Island

-Padar Island is one of the most magical islands in Indonesia.
+Padar Island is one of the most magical islands in Indonesia and its full of adventurous activities.
 The epic viewpoint is something most travelers can only fantasize about.

 We hope this guide will help you plan your next adventure to Komodo National Park and see this incredible island for yourself.